Undergraduate Programs

 The degree programs in Visual and Media Arts combine a variety of skills with a liberal arts education.
 The programs are designed to support students’ acquisition of conceptual and technical skills while fostering their awareness of current issues, theoretical frameworks, as well as the historical and cultural contexts for art production.
 Under the guidance of a faculty advisor in the Department of Visual and Media Arts, students may choose between ten degree options.
 Coursework is augmented by field trips, a campus exhibition program, visiting artists, and international programs.
 Internships and independent study also enhance coursework, especially in graphic design, where off-campus field experience is required.

-During their first year in the Department of Visual and Media Arts, majors complete a set of core classes that are tailored to their area of study.
-No matter what area of study, these courses are essential in the preparation for the advanced courses and emphasize critical inquiry, discipline-specific methods and hands-on experiences.
+During their first year in the Department of Visual and Media Arts, students complete a set of core classes that are tailored to their area of study.
+No matter the area of study, these courses are essential for preparing for advanced classes and emphasize critical inquiry, discipline-specific methods, and hands-on experience.

 As students continue in the department, they continue to hone these skills in the development of a personal body of work under the supervision of faculty mentors in the area.
 The self-direction nurtured early in the program is reinforced throughout your time at GVSU.

-Read more about the first-year experience in Visual and Media Arts
+Read more about the first-year experiences in Visual and Media Arts

 The discipline integrates the practices of art making, art criticism, and an understanding of contemporary visual culture as foundations for teaching art in schools as well as community settings.
 Art education students complete rigorous training in studio art complemented by courses in the theory and methods of art education.
 During the last year of the program, majors complete their professional training with assisting and directed teaching opportunities at regional schools.
 The program leads to teacher certification for visual art in the Michigan public schools at the primary and secondary levels.